univention/univention-corporate-server/doc/app-center/identity_management.rst

    The type of the object, i.e., "users/user", or "groups/group".

 ``object``
    A dictionary of the attributes of this object.
+   This is only set with versions lower than ``2`` in the ``ListenerUDMVersion`` app definition.
    The content is defined by the UDM (Univention Directory Manager) representation of the object.
+If it is null instead, the object has been deleted.

+``properties``
+   A dictionary of the attributes of this object.
+   This is only set starting with Version ``2`` of the ``ListenerUDMVersion`` app definition.
+   The content is defined by the UDM (Univention Directory Manager) REST API representation of the object.
 If it is null instead, the object has been deleted.